 The Yale Law Christian Fellowship is an independent, nondenominational Christian group.
 It provides members with an opportunity to meet Christians from a variety of backgrounds and to probe the relations among Christianity, law school life, and the practice of law.
-Weekly Bible studies and guest speakers focus on how the Christian faith affects our life at Yale Law School and our future lives as attorneys.
+Weekly Bible studies and guest speakers focus on how the Christian faith affects the lives of students at Yale Law School and their future lives as attorneys.
 The Fellowship sponsors community service projects such as an annual clothing drive and tutoring at a local youth center.
 The group also provides opportunities for fellowship among members through various informal social activities.